The handsome flatwormA Field Guide to Parsing and Creating Flat Files

 <converter name="decimal" class="com.blackbear.flatworm.converters.CoreConverters" method="convertDecimal" return-type="java.lang.Double"/>

-<converter name="date" class="com.blackbear.flatworm.converters.CoreConverters" method="convertDate" return-type="java.lang.Date"/>
+<converter name="date" class="com.blackbear.flatworm.converters.CoreConverters" method="convertDate" return-type="java.util.Date"/>

 <record name="dvd">